You are currently browsing the tag archive for the ‘melodrama’ tag.

 Review:

-If possible, he is even ruder in this short than in his first cartoon, ‘Plane Crazy‘: according to a poster in the background, he is a sought-after criminal, and before our eyes he smokes and drinks, and he dances a stout tango with Minnie (who’s wearing a bra in this cartoon).
+If possible, he is even ruder in this short than in ‘Plane Crazy’: according to a poster in the background, he is a sought-after criminal, we watch him smoking and drinking, and dancing a stout tango with Minnie (who’s wearing a bra in this cartoon).

 Nevertheless, this cartoon is also the first in which Mickey shows to be a small, but clever and courageous hero.
-For when Minnie is abducted by Peg Leg Pete (who, in his first appearance, still has both his legs), Mickey rescues her in a heroic fight.
+For when Minnie is abducted by Pete (who, in his first appearance in a Mickey Mouse cartoon, has both his legs), Mickey rescues her in a heroic fight.
 He then earns the kiss he tried to get by force in ‘Plane Crazy’.
+It was of course this character trait which was greatly expanded upon in later Mickey Mouse cartoons.
+Mickey’s nemesis, Pete, was in fact a much older character than Mickey – he already figured in some of the Alice cartoons and he was also Oswald’s adversary.
+His design was initially more dog- or bearlike, but in the Mickey Mouse cartoons it was settled that Pete was some kind of big cat.

 1. Mickey has shoes in this cartoon, which he shortly looses while whistling his ostrich in one scene.